YasielLopez/verikey-frontend/README.md

-# 🔐 Verikey - Secure Identity Verification App
+# Verikey - Secure Identity Verification App

 ## Description

 Verikey is a secure identity-sharing application designed to help people safely verify one another without giving up control of their private information.
-Whether you're meeting someone from a dating app, conducting a marketplace transaction, or working with clients, Verikey allows you to share verified details—like your name, age, location, or a selfie—only when and how you choose.
+Whether you're meeting someone from a dating app, conducting a marketplace transaction, or working with clients, Verikey allows you to share verified details—like your name, age, location, and photos.

 ### Key Features

-- **🆔 Identity Verification**: Verify your identity using government-issued ID and facial recognition
+- **🆔 Identity Verification**: Verify your identity using government-issued ID.
 - **🔑 Temporary Access Keys**: Share information through secure, temporary "verikeys" with limited viewing permissions
 - **📍 Location Verification**: Share city-level location to confirm proximity without revealing exact coordinates
 - **📸 Secure Photo Sharing**: In-app photos with screenshot protection and no download capability